harvard-lil/website-static/app/_posts/2023-11-28-disruptive-innovation-in-libraries.md

 <img src="https://lil-blog-media.s3.amazonaws.com/wikipedia.png" alt="Image of paper encyclopedias with an arrow pointing to the Wikipedia logo" />

-The second story is the transition from paper encyclopedias to Wikipedia.
+The second story is the transition from paper encyclopedias to Wikipedia, which I'm using as a shorthand for the many changes that libraries have gone through with the arrival of the internet.

 Before the internet, encyclopedias were essential, and so they were one reason libraries were essential: if you wanted to know a fact, you had to look it up, and if you didn’t have an encyclopedia at home, you had to get yourself to a library.
 Wikipedia changed that: you no longer had to go to a library to look up a fact.